 The World Health Organisation defines health as, “a state of complete physical, mental and social wellbeing”.
-Consequently, psychological wellbeing plays an instrumental role in general health and in an individual’s ability to thrive.
+So, psychological wellbeing plays an instrumental role in general health and in an individual’s ability to thrive.

 How We Consider Psychological Wellbeing

-L&M use the latest wellbeing research (see research summary below) and research of how psychological wellbeing is gained to guide its work.
-Simply, we consider an individual as having psychological wellbeing when s/he,
+We use the latest wellbeing research (see research summary below) and research of how psychological wellbeing can be nurtured and embedded in professional work and sport organisations.

-For organisations it provides a clear basis for support and development that is non-discriminatory, i.e., acceptable, non-threatening, achievable and effective to all, and rewarding to inspire.
+For organisations, it provides a clear basis for support and development that’s non-discriminatory, i.e., acceptable, non-threatening, achievable and effective for all: It’s also rewarding to inspire.

 Research Summary: Defining Psychological Wellbeing

-Our practical definition is in keeping with academic consensus and across-nation policy agencies that support psychological wellbeing as being the culmination of three distinct concepts (e.g., O’Donnell et al., 2014; OECD, 2013):
+Our practical definition is in keeping with academic consensus and across-nation policy agencies.
+It sees psychological wellbeing as being the sum of three distinct concepts (e.g., O’Donnell et al., 2014; OECD, 2013):

-Practically, and most importantly, it provides an opportunity to confidently readdress previously limited perceptions of health and wellbeing for the benefit of individuals, organisations, and indeed, society.
+Practically, and most importantly, it gives us the opportunity to confidently readdress previously limited ideas of health and wellbeing for the benefit of individuals, organisations, and indeed, society.